[Mike Gapes in the Chair]

 I was too soon.

 What does the hon.
-Gentleman say to the Portuguese Government, which decriminalised and legalised and has seen a reduction by half in heroin addiction?
+Gentleman say to the Portuguese Government, who decriminalised and legalised and have seen a reduction by half in heroin addiction?
 What does he say to John Marks, who ran a very successful clinic in Liverpool, where the local crime rate dropped by 90%?

 Again, if the hon.
 Gentleman will hold on for a moment, I will address that point.
 Where we have big experience areas such as Colorado and Washington, we have not seen just a stabilisation, reduction or more sensible use.
 We have seen increased rates and an increase in deaths and consequential accidents and results.
 To address his point, in an operation in Switzerland, which I think was also replicated in London, Brighton and Darlington in 2009, an unresponsive minority of heroin users who seemed not to be affected by normal drug treatment methods were given pharmaceutical-grade heroin under daily clinical conditions.
 I am not averse to that; it is a way forward for a very hard core of users, to keep their criminality off the street, get them clean drugs at the right time and help them off their addictions.